learn-co-curriculum/phase-0-the-dom-editing-lab/README.md

 ## Moving On

-When you're ready to leave this lab, end the `httpserver` server by typing Control + C. Run `learn` from the command line.
+Run `learn` from the command line.
 If the test pass, enter `learn submit`.
 You'll then be prompted to move on.
+If you are working in the in-browser IDE, you can end the `httpserver` server by typing Control + C.

 ## Conclusion